MoranIT/hethio-agent/README.md

   - conf - configuration files for the utilities within bin
   - cache - temporary location for website and other tools
   - logs - results of utilities and other logged data

+# Special Notes
+I did have to recompile the latest version of Mosquitto for this project to function properly on Raspberry Pi's.